The powers the board has in relation to complaints

 The Board is unable to become involved in matters of professionalism, ethics and contract, including fees disputes or time delays, involving Licensed Cadastral Surveyors.
 Complaints regarding these matters may be directed to the

 professional body that represents surveyors – Survey and Spatial New Zealand.
 Membership of this body is voluntary.

 The Board has no jurisdiction over matters relating to surveyors who are not Licensed Cadastral Surveyors.

 The Board does not become involved in, or resolve, property boundary disputes.
 See also under Offences below.

 Making a Complaint

-Please use the following template to ensure your complaint has the required information: Complaint Form
+Please complete and submit the following form to ensure your complaint has the required information: Complaint Form

 The Board will then decide whether or not to receive the complaint and then commence an investigation.
 After investigation of the complaint the Board will decide whether to accept or decline the complaint.